-It is important to note case sizing when choosing watches as your wrist size will either make the watch look ginormous or like a toy, however this all comes down to personal preference at the end of the day.
-If you want a general guide 35mm and less is small, 35mm to 40mm is medium, and 40mm plus is large, usually you will fit into medium and then either small or large.
+It is important to note case sizing when choosing watches as your wrist size will either make the watch look ginormous or like a toy, however, this all comes down to personal preference at the end of the day.
+If you want a general guide 35mm and less is small, 35mm to 40mm is medium, and 40mm plus is large, usually, you will fit into medium and then either small or large.

 A useful feature of the city chronograph is the physical vapour deposition (PVD) coating.
 Essentially PVD is a process where metals are vaporised and then bound onto the watch in layers inside a vacuum.
-While the physics of it may be out of reach, what it means for your watch and why should take note of it is because it protects the metal of the watch meaning you will have a brand new looking watch for longer with longer lasting colours.
+While the physics of it may be out of reach, what it means for your watch and why should take note of it is because it protects the metal of the watch meaning you will have a brand new looking watch for longer with long lasting colours.

 Whenever discussing watches and quality Switzerland always comes up.
 Why?
 Because they set the standard that everyone follows.
 Calvin Klein has actually licensed to The SWATCH Group to manufacture and produce all of their watches.

-This means that all of their watches are certified Swiss made; adding a level of security for you knowing that the watch you are buying has real craftsmanship inside it.
+This means that all of their watches are certified Swiss-made; adding a level of security for you knowing that the watch you are buying has real craftsmanship inside it.

-This is not something we see often in fashion brand watches, and it is getting increasingly hard to have the “Swiss made” label.
+This is not something we see often in fashion brand watches, and it is getting increasingly hard to have the “Swiss-made” label.
 At the start of this year, a bill passed in 2013 came into effect in Switzerland.

 The purpose of this bill, to ensure that products bearing the “Swiss made” label did in fact have an appropriate level of Swissness.
 Therefore all watches produced post-2016, bearing the “Swiss made” label, have at least 60% of their production in Switzerland.